Reading Time: est. 17 minutes

 The best careers for Enneagram Type 9 are those that combine relational depth, meaningful impact, and collaborative culture— environments where their natural gifts for empathy, mediation, and consensus-building are valued rather than penalized.

-The typical list you’ll find elsewhere (counselor, social worker, teacher) isn’t wrong.
-But it’s a starting point, not a destination.
-What matters more than any job title is whether the people you’d work with are genuinely collaborative.
+The typical list you’ll find elsewhere (counselor, social worker, teacher) is a starting point.
+What matters more than any job title is whether the people you’d work with are collaborative.

-Here’s how those careers break down, organized by what they offer a Nine— not just what they’re called:
+Here’s how those careers break down, organized by what they offer a Nine:

 People-Facing Helping Roles